vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Sunday 2025-08-03, I skipped all exercises.
 This was so that I could do meal prep in the morning and spend the afternoon and evening making progress with my backlog of tasks.

+## 2025-08-04: at-home jogging and skipping of strength exercises

+On Monday 2025-08-04, I did at-home jogging and skipped strength exercises (I had dead hang and pull-ups due).
+The at-home jogging was due to a time crunch (several meetings in the day).
+The skipping of strength exercises was because something came up right after I finished at-home jogging and I missed my time window to do strength exercises.